mapbox/mapbox.js/STYLE.md

 ## Retina screens

-To support screens a media query is provided with an alternate scaled up version of the image sprite for the controls:
+To support screens a [media query](http://www.w3.org/TR/css3-mediaqueries/) is provided with an alternate scaled-up version of the image sprite for the controls:

     @media
       only screen and (-webkit-min-device-pixel-ratio : 2),